How to Stay Warm in a Tent Without Electricity

 A self-powering diesel heater helps solve part of this problem by generating power while heating and helping recharge its built-in batteries.

-It does not remove the need for safe setup, fuel, or ventilation.
-But it makes off-grid heating more practical.
+Self-powering does not remove the need for safe setup, diesel fuel, or ventilation.
+But it can make off-grid tent heating more practical.

 Safety Checklist

-Before using any combustion heater near a tent:
+Before using any combustion heater near a tent, check the setup carefully.

 FAQ